In a nutshell

 - The advance of technology – especially 'smart' devices – has already caused a number of privacy concerns.
 For example: the potential to track the movement of an electric car; to monitor the activity of smart technology; to reach private spaces with drones; and to watch a user through their own webcam are all possibilities which the law will need to keep up with.

-- The popularity of mobile apps means that personal information is more accessible than ever.
-Many apps ask the user to input details about themselves; most people neglect to read the small print and remain unaware of the extent to which their information could be shared.
+- Mobile apps make personal information more accessible to companies than ever before.
+Many ask the user to input details about themselves; most neglect to read the small print and remain unaware of the extent to which their information could be stored and shared with third parties.